Minor adjustments to late evening and early morning weekend services on the Werribee and Williamstown lines

-This section contains information about changes to metropolitan and regional train services, including new routes, permanent timetable changes or extra services.
+This section contains information about projects on the metropolitan and regional train networks.

 The Melbourne Metro project will take our busiest train lines through a new tunnel under the city.